TBFY/knowledge-graph/docker-scripts/README.md

 # Docker scripts
-This module contains Docker scripts for deploying the TBFY knowledge graph:
+This module contains Docker scripts for deploying the TBFY knowledge graph.

 ## Docker and environment files
 * `docker-compose.yml`: Docker Compose file for running the services required to host the TBFY knowledge graph.